 In the normal course of business the Credit Union enters into various types of contracts that give rise to contingent or future obligations.
 These contracts generally relate to the financing needs of the members.
 The Credit Union applies the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
 The Credit Union holds collateral supporting these commitments where it is deemed necessary.

-23. STANDBY BORROWING FACILITIES
+24. STANDBY BORROWING FACILITIES

-The Credit Union has gross borrowing facilities with CUSCAL of:
+The Credit Union has gross borrowing facilities With IOOF Investment Management Ltd of: